nilushacj/Anti-Trash-Vehicle-/README.md

 # Anti-Trash-Vehicle-
 Description: The repository contains images captured from two four door passenger vehicles.
 The images correspond to the rear seating area of vehicles which may or may not contain trash and valuable items.
+The dataset was primarily utilized for the development and advancement of an autonomous cabin monitoring system capable of predicting the state of cleanliness at a given time.
 There is a total of 1379 images.

 Usage: Clone the directory to download the dataset.
 The filename can be used to filter images based on the required attribute (listed below).